Corporate misconduct in Italy is punishable under both criminal and administrative law.

 Other major scandals, such as those that broke in 2005 (the attempted banking takeovers of the Antonveneta bank by Fiorani and the Banca Popolare di Lodi, and of the Banca Nazionale del Lavoro by Consorte and Unipol)19 or the more recent case of market manipulation involving the insurance company Fonsai,20 can be distinguished from Cirio and Parmalat as there was no subsequent corporate collapse.
 These cases, however, were also characterised by an excess of power in the company leadership, which exploited the companies to their own ends.

 All these cases have one common denominator: the failure of the 'gatekeepers'.
-While in the United States, Enron dragged down Arthur Andersen with it, in Italy Grant Thornton and Deloitte & Touche – two other major auditing firms – were directly involved in the criminal trials for bankruptcy and insider trading relating to the Parmalat affair.
+While in the United States, Enron dragged down Arthur Andersen with it, in Italy, Grant Thornton and Deloitte & Touche – two other major auditing firms – were directly involved in the criminal trials for bankruptcy and insider trading relating to the Parmalat affair.

-From a criminal law point of view, the public authorities have emerged relatively unscathed from recent major scandals.
+From a criminal law perspective, the public authorities have emerged relatively unscathed from recent major scandals.
 It is, however, sufficient to read the reports of the hearings by CONSOB commissioners in the trial for insider trading in Parmalat stock to appreciate how, leaving aside any questions of criminal liability, CONSOB's reputation suffered a heavy blow.
 Its chairman, who was a witness in court, had to admit that the first request for clarifications sent by CONSOB to Parmalat was made on 9 July 2003, following an article in the newspaper La Repubblica raising doubts about the company's actual level of indebtedness;21 had the article not appeared, CONSOB would probably not have initiated any investigation at that point, as it would not have independently ascertained the level of Parmalat's financial difficulties.

 The Bank of Italy was hit by the scandal following the attempted takeover of Banca Antonveneta by BPL; the former governor has been convicted for market manipulation in collusion with the then-managing director of BPL.22 As an institution, the Bank of Italy has emerged stronger from this affair, as the trial has highlighted how officials within the bank worked with the utmost honesty and competence, and were capable of withstanding pressure from the governor of the Bank of Italy, who subsequently resigned as a result of the scandal.